 Here's how advanced solutions can keep workers safe as they go about their day:

-If warehouse managers truly care about improving the safety of their warehouse employees, the first thing they must do is identify weak points in their facility.
+If warehouse managers truly care about improving warehouse safety for their employees, the first thing they must do is identify weak points in their facility.
 The best way to sufficiently do that is by collecting data related to hazardous substances, protective equipment malfunctions, sanitation procedures, mechanical repair reports, types of injuries and where they occurred.

 There is a lot of data that managers can collect (which we'll discuss in greater detail in subsequent segments), so it's critical these professionals have the right tools in place to manage it.